-The dry fly action on the Creeks is good.
-Fish are rising to Midges and Baetis.
-The nymph fishing has been good as there are plenty of fish in the Creeks.
+The dry fly action on the Creeks is pretty good with fish rising to Midges,a few Baetis and Terrestrials.
+The nymph fishing has been good as there are plenty of fish in lhe Creeks.

 The Nymph fishing has been good.
 There are various Mayfly nymphs available to the fish along with Midge Larva and Pupa, Scuds, Sow Bugs and Caddis Larva.
 Midge Larva and Midge Pupa patterns, Sawyer Pheasant Tails, Scuds, Sow Bugs, Caddis Larva and WD-40's have all been very effective.

 Most of the flies suggested above are locally tied and have been developed especially for the Paradise Valley Spring Creeks by the Spring Creek Specialists Fly Shop.

 We now have over 500 patterns just for the Paradise Valley Spring Creeks, including 65 patterns by Rene Harrop.

 Spring Creek Specialists Fly Shop on DePuy Spring Creek Livingston, MT 59047

 Tel: 406 222 5664 Fax: 406 222 0428 E-mail: firstname.lastname@example.org